Table of contents

 Charge it first

 Make sure to fully charge your PAX 3 vaporizer before your first use.
 Plug the cradle into a USB power source, then set the PAX 3 on top of it with the lights up.
-If it’s facing the right direction, the magnets will cause it to slide into place over the charging contacts.
+If it’s facing the right direction, the magnets direct it into place over the charging contacts.
 The number of petals currently illuminated will show you the battery level while it’s charging, and when it’s fully charged all four will be lit up.
 It will take around three hours to charge the first time, but subsequent charges will be slightly faster.
-When the PAX 3 is on, shake it a few times to show the current battery level.
+When the PAX 3 dry herb vaporizer is on, shake it a few times to show the current battery level.

 Petals and a hidden button